 - You should be aware of your credit score before applying as a lender will look at this when you make your application

-If you are eligible to apply, lenders generally take some additional details, such as how much money you bring in and spend each month, as well as details of any dependents.
+If you're eligible to apply, lenders generally take some additional details, such as how much money you bring in and spend each month, as well as details of any dependents.
 They use this extra information alongside a full credit check when making a decision on your application.

 If you have a bad credit score, you may find that this limits your options when applying for a loan.
-But you may still be able to borrow money as some lenders offer personal loans for poor credit which are designed for this exact situation.
+But you may still be able to borrow money as some lenders offer personal loans to people with poor credit which are designed for this exact situation.

 Personal loans designed for those with an indifferent credit history typically have low borrowing limits and high interest rates, to ensure they’re affordable and reflect the additional risk to the lender.
 If you make all your repayments on time, this type of loan could help you rebuild your credit history and improve your credit score.